sheenamt/msings/README.rst

 ----------------------
 1. bam file : sample of interest aligned against reference genome, provided in bam format.
 Index required.

 2. ref_fasta : fasta file alignment was created with - in other words, your reference genome.
-Must be indexed with bwa for use with samtools program (see below).
+Must be indexed for use with samtools program (see below).
 Please note that both your reference genome and bed files MUST follow the convention that chromosomes are numbered numerically or with "X" or "Y".
 Other conventions (such as those bearing a "chr" prefix) are not supported.

 3. msi_bed : MSI bed file (see example under "doc/mSINGS_TCGA.bed") - specifies the locations of the microsatellite tracts of interest.
 NOTE:  must be sorted numerically and must not have a header line (see below), and must follow identical chromosome naming conventions as the reference genome.

 4. msi_baseline : MSI baseline file (see example under "doc/mSINGS_TCGA.baseline")  - describes the average and standard deviation of the number of expected signal peaks at each locus, as calculated from an MSI negative population (blood samples or MSI negative tumors).
 User generates this file with msi create_baseline script (see below).  **IMPORTANT NOTE**:  Baseline statistics vary markedly from assay-to-assay and lab-to-lab.
 It is **CRITICAL** that you prepare a baseline file that is specific for your analytic process, and for which data have been generated using the same protocols.

-5. msi_intervals : MSI interval file (see example under "doc/mSINGS_TCGA.intervals")  - file for internal program use.
-User makes this using create_intervals script.

-Please note that both your reference genome and bed files MUST follow the same naming convention of chromosomes (ie "chr1" or just "1", without the "chr" prefix).
-Chromosomes are numbered numerically, or as "X" or "Y" - other chromsome names are not supported.

 Output files:
 -------------